Ardentiella sp. ‘Tricolor’, isopods for sale (ex. Merulanella sp. ‘Tricolor’)

 Substrate: check out our premium substrate.
 The medium in the enclosure needs to be moist but not too much, as Merulanella isopods require high air moisture but not too wet soil.

-Terrarium: needs to be escape-proof, since Merulanella isopods – especially the young and mancae can climb vertically on plastic, like most roaches.
-And especially the mancae can squeeze through a loose lid and escape.
+Terrarium: needs to be escape-proof, since Ardentiella isopods – especially the young and mancae – can climb vertically on plastic, like most roaches do.
 I keep them wetter – like the Cubaris isopods – with a layered setup of decaying leaves, moss, pieces of twigs with lichen and on top cork bark or tree bark.
 Check out also our premium substrate.

 Humidity: 60 – 75%; maintain by spraying periodically.

-Diet: fruits, veggies, greens, fish-food, decaying leaves, rotting white wood, kinshi, molting of invertebrates and reptiles, lichen, green moss.
-And 2x times a week provide a source of protein.
-Be sure to check out our Protein mix foods.
+Diet: fruits, veggies, greens, forest moss, lichen, decaying leaves, rotting white wood, kinshi, molting of invertebrates and reptiles.
+And some protein, like gammarus shrimps.
 Also don’t forget a calcium source (cuttlefish bone, limestone & oyster seashell, limestone rock) to keep them healthy.

 Growth rate: normal to slow.